Department of Justice files notice that it will join sports leagues in attempting to block legal sports betting in the Garden State

 New Jersey’s plans to permit sports betting were first announced last July following an announcement by Governor Chris Christie (pictured) about his intention to challenge Paspa to allow sports betting at Atlantic City’s casinos and race tracks.

 Christie said at the time the regulations his administration issued were not intended to overturn the ban, adding he believed that if the move was opposed at federal level the state would win on constitutional grounds.
 “If someone wants to stop us, then let them try to stop us,” he said.
 “Am I expecting there may be legal action taken against us to prevent it?
 Yes.
 But I have every confidence we’re going to be successful.”

-In January, the US Department of Justice joined the lawsuit filed by the National Collegiate Athletic Association along with the National Basketball Association, the Major League Baseball, the National Football League and the National Hockey League.
+The proposals immediately attracted strong opposition from the National Collegiate Athletic Association (NCAA) along with the National Basketball Association, the Major League Baseball, the National Football League and the National Hockey League.

 The leagues and associations argued the plans violate federal law and would harm the integrity of the sports, filing a lawsuit which stated: “This is an action challenging New Jersey’s plan to sponsor, operate, advertise, promote, license, and authorise gambling on amateur and professional sports, in clear and flagrant violation of federal law.”

 In yesterday’s filing at a federal district court in state capital Trenton, the DoJ asked for until 1 February to file responses to the state’s constitutional challenges.
 US District Court Judge Michael A. Shipp has scheduled arguments for 14 February.